The Participation Report shows the participation rate for your survey.

 Participation over time

 The participation over time graph shows when participants completed the survey.
+Each point on the graph represents a time interval: day, week, month or quarter.

 Explore participation rates for different groups of people with the demographic breakdown bar chart.